 At the time of my first visit one of the two bunkers could be entered with no difficulty by the back gate.
 The thickness of the gate is impressive.
 Inside there are multiple interconnected cellars running along the main axis of the bunker, separated by walls and gates.
 Approaching the other end, where the entry gate to the crane area is blocked closed, there are rooms and ventilation control gears.

 The inside of the bunker is very dark, but surprisingly it is far less wet than expected.
 Probably at least the construction layers for climate control are still working properly.

-Scattered around the bunkers are some guard turrets overseeing the area, as well as protected entrances to some subterranean passages.
+Scattered around the bunkers are some guard turrets overseeing the area, walls enclosing it in a perimeter, as well as protected entrances to some subterranean passages.
 In front of the blocked entrance of the bunker you can walk in, there is a mystery wall of ceramic brick, whose function I can’t guess.

 Warning: in the area between the two bunkers I almost stepped on much dangerous debris, like pieces of rusty barbed wire and similar items.
 Carefully watch your step.

 North of the bunkers a large garage for trucks can be found.
 The bunkers just described were for warheads only.
 The missiles used to be stored in dedicated bunkers, once located besides the trucks depot (trucks were used to take the trailers carrying the missiles to the launch pad).